invegat/lambda_data/README.md

 To use test
   1. Do the first 2 steps above if not already done.
-  2. docker run -i -t $(docker images compare_linear_xgboost -q)
+  2. docker run -it $(docker images compare_linear_xgboost:0.0.55 -q) /bin/bash
-  3. from the container prompt at the root "python test_compare_linear_xgboost.py"
+  3. from the container prompt at the root "./test_compare_linear_xgboost.py"
   4. exit